entith/Entith.AspNet/README.md

 If you don't need any special methods or business logic, you can use the stock `DomainService<TEntity, TKey>` class.
 In your DI framework, register `DomainService<TEntity, TKey` as an `IDomainService<TEntity, TKey>`, obviously setting `TEntity` and `TKey` to your entity type and its key type.
 In the constructors of dependent classes, use `IDomainService<TEntity, TKey>`.
 You will also want to register the ORM-specific implementation of the `IRepository` class as `IRepository<TEntity, TKey>`.

-## Custom methods & domain logic
+## Custom methods

-If you wish to include custom methods or any business logic, you'll have to implement the `IDomainService` interface yourself.
+If you wish to include custom methods, you'll have to implement the `IDomainService` interface yourself.
 The easiest way to do this is to extend the `IDomainService` interface and `DomainService` class :

 ```C#
 public interface IPersonService : IDomainService<Person, int>